Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Not Empty: Tank's custom name
 			"Tank Name"				"Tank #1"

-			// The game can spawn the Super Tank.
+			// Enable the Super Tank.
-			// Note: The Super Tank will still appear on the Super Tanks++ menu and other Super Tanks can still transform into the Super Tank.
+			// Note: This setting determines full enablement.
+Even if other settings are enabled while this is disabled, the Super Tank will stay disabled.
 			// --
 			// 0: OFF
 			// 1: ON